surafelml/minimal-mistakes/_blog/unsupervised-nmt.md

 ## Results
-Experimental settings are done on the well know WMT14 En<>De and WMT16 En<>Fr datasets.
+Experimental are done using the well know WMT16 En<>De and WMT14 En<>Fr benchmarks.
 The combination of the PBSMT and NMT showed to give the best results (see the last row).

 <img src="/assets/images/comparison_results.PNG" width="350">{: .align-center}

-## Thoughts
+## My Thoughts
 - First of all, unsupervised MT task is a necessary and promising research direction if one truly want to use MT to tackle communication barriers.
 Imagine there exists more than [7000 languages](https://www.ethnologue.com/about), and most don't have parallel data at all.
 - Turning unsupervised MT task to the supervised version seems the best strategy to incrementally improve through the iterative learning procedure.
 - Would be great to see the approach in a distant source-target language pair and for languages with less comparable monolingual corpora.